mildsunrise/dm500-satip/README.md

 If you aren't flashing via DreamUp, make sure you flash to partition 0 (labeled "CramFS + SquashFS" or similar).

+### The static version

+Starting at version 2.3, a 'static' image is distributed along with the regular one.

+If the regular one won't boot on your box (probably because of corrupted flash memory) try to flash the static one.
+It's pretty much the same, but uses a **read-only FS** so it'll probably work correctly.

+Because of the read-only FS, all changes you make through SSH (including changing the root password, firewall, static IP, init script) will go away on the next boot.
+If you need those changes permanently, build your own image.

+Also, a different SSH host key is generated on every boot, so you'll need to revoke the key each time SSH gets mad.

 ## Usage

 When powered, DM500 will obtain an IP by DHCP, and the